janpeter19/BPL_YEAST_AIR_Fedbatch/README.md

 This example of cultivation of yeast culture using fedbatch technique is in laboratory scale.
 The model describes by-product (ethanol) formation at over-feeding as well as gas phase of oxygen, carbon dioxide and even smaller amount of ethanol.
 Simulation is done using an FMU from Bioprocess Library *for* Modelica.
-Below a diagram with a typical simulation that you will get at the ned of the Jupyter notebook.
+Below a diagram with a typical simulation that you will get at the end of the Jupyter notebook.

 ![](FigX_BPL_YEAST_AIR_Fedbatch.png)